-Multi-County FSP Innovation Progress Report
+Multi-County FSP Innovation Project Report

 and the Center for Applied Research Solutions TA Center)

-In this 90-minute webinar recording, representatives from the LA County Department of Mental Health (LACDMH), the San Bernardino Department of Behavioral Health (SBC DBH), the California Mental Health Oversight and Accountability Commission (MHSOAC), and Third Sector share insights, tips, and lessons learned from California’s journey to build more outcomes-focused outpatient mental health services
+In this 90-minute webinar recording, representatives from the LA County Department of Mental Health (LACDMH), the San Bernardino Department of Behavioral Health (SBC DBH), the California Mental Health Oversight and Accountability Commission (MHSOAC), and Third Sector share insights, tips, and lessons learned from California’s journey to build more outcomes-focused outpatient mental health services.

-June 7, 2021: California Learning Community Convening
+June 2021 Convening: California Learning Community

-March 4, 2021 Webinar: Building a Racial Equity Approach to FSP
+March 2021 Webinar: Building a Racial Equity Approach to FSP

 On March 4, 2021, Third Sector hosted a webinar focused on efforts to use data to improve cultural competency and racial equity in FSPs.
-The discussion brought together a diverse array of perspectives from the Departments of Mental/Behavioral Health in San Mateo, Sacramento, and Los Angeles counties, individuals from their respective provider and client communities, and members of the MHSOAC.
+The discussion brought together a diverse array of perspectives from the Departments of Mental/Behavioral Health in San Mateo, Sacramento, and Los Angeles counties, individuals from their respective provider and FSP participant communities, and members of the MHSOAC.
 This webinar was the second in a two-part series to share findings from this project and solicit feedback on how to ensure that these efforts have sustained value for counties and communities across California.
 Click to see materials and a recording of this webinar.

 October 2020 Webinar: Advancing Data-Driven FSPs

 On October 27, 2020, Third Sector hosted a webinar in collaboration with the MHSOAC and representatives from the Multi-County FSP Innovation Project.
 The webinar shared more about the project's efforts to assess FSP programs across six counties and to develop shared practices for using data to create more equitable and successful mental health services and outcomes.
-The discussion spanned a diverse array of perspectives including the Departments of Behavioral Health in Fresno and San Bernardino counties, individuals from their respective provider and client communities, and members of the MHSOAC.
+The discussion spanned a diverse array of perspectives including the Departments of Behavioral Health in Fresno and San Bernardino counties, individuals from their respective provider and FSP participant communities, and members of the MHSOAC.
 This webinar was the first in a two-part series to share findings from this project and solicit feedback on how to ensure that these efforts have sustained value for counties and communities across California.
 Click to see materials and a recording of this webinar.

-December 2019 California Learning Community
+December 2019 Convening: California Learning Community

 On December 10, 2019, more than 40 participants from 17 California county agencies and the state Mental Health Oversight Commission attended a statewide workshop focusing on building a collective vision for statewide FSP outcomes.
 Highlights from the convening included an interactive logic model discussion, a root cause analysis activity, and multiple feedback sessions on the structure of future FSP Learning Community workshops.